SejalNehete/Autorentic_Api_NodeJs_MongoDB/README.md

 ## Node.js Autorentic_Api_NodeJs_MongoDB

 This full  Autorentic API build using Express and Mongodb.
-Here it contains all the required functionalities of a full-fledged CarShare API like  User Login, and you can  add multiple cars,  Edit & Delete and last you can see the Booking Details  etc ....
+Here it contains all the required functionalities of a full-fledged  Autorentic API like  User Login, and you can  add multiple cars,  Edit & Delete and last you can see the Booking Details  etc ....

 ## setup